crueter/passmanpp/README.md

   * Argon2id, Bcrypt-PBKDF, or no hashing at all (only derivation)
   * Potentially see if any more PBKD functions can be used
 - Database config and changing it on-the-fly
+- Switch to CMake
+- Add some help

 # Relation to PyPassMan
 I would NOT recommend using PyPassMan currently.
 As you've read, 2.0 will be a MASSIVE update, so much so that it'll be superior in every single possible conceivable way imaginable to PyPassMan.
 Plus, I stopped development of that a while ago and removed it from the AUR.